Gazi2050/react-votecom/README.md

 # react-votecom
-A React component package for implementing voting functionality in web applications.
+A React functional package for implementing voting functionality in web applications.

 ## Installation
 Install `react-votecom` using npm: